linode/apl-docs/docs/inst-chart.md

 watch helm list -Aa
 ```

-Or view detailed info about kubernetes resources with[k9s](https://k9scli.io)
+Or view detailed info about kubernetes resources with [k9s](https://k9scli.io)

 For more detailed instructions on monitoring and other SRE tasks, visit the [SRE section](/docs/sre/).